 If the burden of proof is established and the marriage does not last, it is possible the ex-spouse will be eligible for spousal support.
 Many factors need to be considered to know what is possible.
 The reason for the dissolution of the marriage could be a factor in determining how assets and debts will be distributed and how custody will be handled.

 Are you seeking advice about how to manage a divorce involving immigration concerns?
 The family law attorneys at Kardos, Rickles & Hand help to untangle complicated matters and inform you of your options.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.